poolifier/poolifier/README.md

 ### `pool.execute(data, name)`

 `data` (optional) An object that you want to pass to your worker implementation
 `name` (optional) A string with the task function name that you want to execute on the worker.
-Default: `default`
+Default: `'default'`
 This method is available on both pool implementations and returns a promise.

 ### `pool.destroy()`